SmartTokenLabs/TokenScript/tutorial/Step 4: Signing and publishing.md

     # removing the canonicalized created for validation
     rm AdmissionTicket.canonicalized.xml

-And now you get a signed TokenScrip AdmissionTicket.tsml which is ready to be published.
+And now you get a signed TokenScript AdmissionTicket.tsml which is ready to be published.

+## I don't use make

+If your system doesn't support make, but you did follow the instruction to install xmlsectool, then you can use a command to sign the TokenScript:

+   $ cd examples/ticket
+   $ /opt/xmlsectool-2.0.0/xmlsectool.sh --sign --keyInfoKeyName 'Shong Wang' --digest SHA-256 --signatureAlgorithm http://www.w3.org/2001/04/xmldsig-more#rsa-sha256 --inFile AdmissionTicket.xml --outFile AdmissionTicket.tsml --key ssl/shong.wang.key --certificate ssl/shong.wang.certs

+Unfortunately this command doesn't validate the XML file for you.
+The examples attached are pre-validated.

+The command should produce a file `AdmissionTicket.tsml` which is ready to go.

 # Publishing your TokenScript

 A signed TokenScript is published by including its reference in the DAPP website that uses the token, similiar to how CSS files are refered.
 The detail steps for doing so will be provided in the coming weeks in April 2019.